|

 Be objective

-Avoid bias or critical judgment.
+Avoid bias or critiques of the artist's work.
 Express all information in

 a neutral tone.
 Do not write from a subjective or biased point